 Breakfast In America

-is a hit in Paris, despite the fact that you wouldn't expect an American diner to be so popular.
+Breakfast In America is a hit in Paris, despite the fact that you wouldn't expect an American diner to be so popular.
 They have two seating times for Thanksgiving at 6 pm and 8:30 pm at both their outlets, each of which includes a typical Thanksgiving plate and your choice of pie.
 It's worth noting that this menu is only available in the 5th arrondissement.

 The Thanksgiving dinner at Hotel Vernet is another highly recommended alternative if you're seeking for a truly unique and luxurious Thanksgiving experience.
 Hotel Vernet is a luxury boutique hotel located near the Louvre in the 1st arrondissement.

-If you're looking to Sample American cuisine through some of its iconic dishes, consider attending Thanksgiving in Paris at the ChoCho restaurant.
+If you're looking to sample American cuisine through some of its iconic dishes, consider attending Thanksgiving in Paris at the ChoCho restaurant.
 This year's event is bound to be huge and full of deliciousness thanks to head chef Thomas Chisholm.

 Hard Rock Cafe, Paris